codeuniversity/code-idp/README.md

 2. Install `minikube`
     <br>
     2.1 Follow [this guide](https://minikube.sigs.k8s.io/docs/start/#installation) to install minikube and also how to run minikube inside of a docker, make sure you install minikube for the correct system.
+    Installing on macOS with homebrew is recommended by me.
     <br>
     2.2 Start minikube clutser with `minikube start` (can take a few minutes)
     <br>
-    2.3 If you have installed kubectl, `minikube start` will automatically set your current context to the `minikube` context!
+    NOTE: If you have installed kubectl, `minikube start` will automatically set your current context to the `minikube` context!
     <br>
-    2.4 To test if the installation worked run: `kubectl get pods -A` and you should have an output similiar to this:
+    2.3 To test if the installation worked run: `kubectl get pods -A` and you should have an output similiar to this:
     ```
     NAMESPACE     NAME                               READY   STATUS    RESTARTS        AGE
     kube-system   coredns-5d78c9869d-4jq4h           1/1     Running   0               9m43s